Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r33.6
+- Fixed the voice output setting for fall detection. :)

 ## Changes in Sku r33.5
 - Changed the fall detection and output.
 The addon will now default make a rising sound as soon as you start falling.
 Even if it only is like falling down a step.
 The sound will start small and get higher fast.
 There are new settings under Core > Options > Fall detection settings.
 They are pretty self explaining.
 To set up the old behavior (voice and delay of 1 sec), set Sound output to off and Delay to 1000.